sbrannen/spring-test-junit5/README.md

 ## Building and Testing with JDK 9, 10, & 11

-`spring-test-junit5` can also be built with and tested against JDK 9.0.4, JDK 10.0.2, and JDK 11 (build 11+28).
+`spring-test-junit5` can also be built with and tested against JDK 9.0.4, JDK 10.0.2, and JDK 11.0.1.

 # Running Tests in the IDE